spokestack/spokestack.io/content/docs/iOS/nlu.md

 draft: false
 ---

 This is a companion to the [NLU concept guide](docs/Concepts/nlu), which discusses the NLU subsystem holistically.
-Here we'll talk about usage issues specific to the Android client library.
+Here we'll talk about usage issues specific to the iOS client library.

 ### Configuration